marodriguezd/Video-Slice-TUI/README.md

-# 🎬 Video Clipper & Splitter TUI
+# 🎬 Video Slice TUI

 A simple, efficient, and user-friendly Textual User Interface (TUI) for clipping and splitting video files directly from your terminal.